w3ctag/security-questionnaire/questionnaire.markdown

 >      (instead of getting destroyed) after navigation, and potentially gets reused
 >      on future navigations back to the document?
 > 18. What happens when a document that uses your feature gets disconnected?
+> 19. Does your feature allow sites to learn about the users use of accessibility devices?
-> 19. What should this questionnaire have asked?
+> 20. What should this questionnaire have asked?